 The notable difference between Darjeeling teas and almost any other is the characteristic "Muscatel" flavor.
-The muscat grape is prized for its sweet, floral flavors and is used to make dessert and sparkling wines.
+The muscat grape is prized for its sweet, floral notes and is used to make dessert and sparkling wines.
 Teas from Darjeeling often exhibit this bright, sometimes sharp characteristic.
 The extreme altitude plays a significant role in flavor development.
 Darjeeling black teas are often very colorful, with shades of gold, brown, green and white in the dry leaf.
 They have a lighter, golden liquor, with a floral, "greener" flavor than most black teas.
 Leaves growing at this altitude are more tender and fragile, and often dry up entirely during the tea making process (rolling, oxidizing, etc).
 So, you're experiencing a very different spectrum of flavor in a cup of Darjeeling tea.

 The growing season in Darjeeling is divided into four periods: